 Definitely.
 Soapstone is relatively easy to work.
 It’s similar to working with wood, and much easier than with other stone that must be cleaved or cracked.
 This flexibility makes it a popular choice for DIY home projects.
 Normal woodworking and hand tools can be used on Alberene Soapstone.
 We can also provide shorter slab lengths for easier handling.

 Alberene Soapstone has plenty of Virginia soapstone available.
 We have active quarries and are also continually reclaiming blocks from our 1,400 acre holdings.

 We maintain an on-site inventory of slabs and pavers that are ready for immediate sale.
 Custom orders typically take two weeks.

 Yes, you are more than welcome to visit the Alberene Soapstone facilities in Schuyler, VA, to select the exact slabs you would like to use in your project.

-Yes, we offer retail and wholesale pricing plus occasional promotions and sales.
-Check our website or contact one of sales people for more information.
+Yes, we offer retail and wholesale pricing, plus occasional promotions and sales.
+Check our website or contact one of our sales specialists for more information.

-All of our pavers and flagstone are cut to a thickness of 1.25” —there is no variety in thickness, which makes laying them much easier than blue stone and slate.
-The stone is easily cut with common hand tools, so shapes and designs are a snap to create.
+All of our pavers and flagstone are cut to a thickness of 1.25″—there is no variety in thickness, which makes laying them much easier than bluestone and slate.
+And the stone can be easily cut with common hand tools, so shapes and designs are a snap to create.